The 2022 Intermittent Fasting Challenge

-It’s a new year and a new decade.
+It’s a new year.
 It’s the perfect time to upgrade your health.
-To create better health in 2020, I invite you to join our 2020 Intermittent Fasting Challenge.
+To create better health in 2022, I invite you to join our 2022 Intermittent Fasting Challenge.

 I have been practicing some form of intermittent fasting since back in 2005 and over the years it has transformed my life for the better.
 In the beginning, I did it intuitively as there really wasn’t any education on the topic.
 Today, I do it strategically in order to optimize my energy, mental clarity, digestive health, strength and hormones.

 In this article, you will learn about the benefits of intermittent fasting, the importance of feast famine cycling, and the top 7 intermittent fasting strategies.
 I will provide you some tips for your Intermittent Fasting Challenge and invite you to join our free Facebook Support Group.